-Further, the Company evaluated its Series A and Series B Convertible Preferred Stock and determined that it is considered an equity host under ASC 815, Derivatives and Hedging.
+Further, the Company evaluated its Series B Convertible Preferred Stock and determined that it is considered an equity host under ASC 815, Derivatives and Hedging.
 In making this determination, the Company's analysis followed the whole instrument approach which compares an individual feature against the entire preferred stock instrument which includes that feature.
-The Company's analysis was based on a consideration of the economic characteristics and risks of each series of preferred stock.
+The Company's analysis was based on a consideration of the economic characteristics and risks of its Series B Convertible Preferred Stock.
 More specifically, the Company evaluated all of the stated and implied substantive terms and features, including (i) whether the preferred stock included redemption features, (ii) how and when any redemption features could be exercised, (iii) whether the holders of preferred stock were entitled to dividends, (iv) the voting rights of the preferred stock and (v) the existence and nature of any conversion rights.
-As a result of the Company's conclusion that the preferred stock represents an equity host, the conversion feature of all series of preferred stock is considered to be clearly and closely related to the associated preferred stock host instrument.
+As a result of the Company's conclusion that the preferred stock represents an equity host, the conversion feature of its Series B Convertible Preferred Stock is considered to be clearly and closely related to the associated preferred stock host instrument.
 Accordingly, the conversion feature in the preferred stock is not considered an embedded derivative that requires bifurcation.